-One of the symptoms of atopic dermatitis (AD) is papules: which are small, raised bumps on the skin that may look like pimples without pus.
-In some people with darker pigmented skin, papules may be the only sign of AD.
-Other people have papules in addition to other symptoms from AD.1,2
+One of the symptoms of atopic dermatitis (eczema) is papules: which are small, raised bumps on the skin that may look like pimples without pus.
+In some people with darker pigmented skin, papules may be the only sign of atopic dermatitis.
+Other people have papules in addition to other symptoms.1,2

 Are eczema papules a sign of a viral infection?

 Papules can also be a sign of a viral infection.
-Due to the damaged skin barrier, as well as the dysfunction in the immune system with AD, people with AD are at a greater risk of infection.
-Serious viral infections of the skin that may be a complication of AD include herpes simplex, warts, and molluscum contagiosum (a poxvirus infection).3,4
+Due to the damaged skin barrier, as well as the dysfunction in the immune system, people with atopic dermatitis are at a greater risk of infection.
+Serious viral infections of the skin that may be a complication of atopic dermatitis include herpes simplex, warts, and molluscum contagiosum (a poxvirus infection).3,4

 What causes them?

-Papules are caused by inflammation, and in AD, there is an increase in inflammation in the skin.
-In conditions like AD, the immune response is abnormally over-activated, causing a chronic inflammatory state.
-In addition, many people with AD produce elevated levels of immunoglobulin E (IgE) when exposed to an environmental allergen.
+Papules are caused by inflammation, and in atopic dermatitis, there is an increase in inflammation in the skin.
+In conditions like atopic dermatitis, the immune response is abnormally over-activated, causing a chronic inflammatory state.
+In addition, many people produce elevated levels of immunoglobulin E (IgE) when exposed to an environmental allergen.
 Immunoglobulin is a type of protein that is part of the immune system and that acts as an antibody to attach and destroy foreign substances.
 There are five different types of immunoglobulin, and the IgE protein is found in increased levels in people with allergy.
 IgE causes the body to release histamine when it comes into contact with an allergen.5,6

 How are they treated?

-Treatment for AD involves a combination of good skin care, avoiding triggers, and medications.
-Moisturizers are one of the basic necessities for people with AD, regardless of the severity of their disease.
-Some of the anti-inflammatory medications available for treating AD also come in moisturizer formulations, which can help provide additional barrier repair and control itchiness.7
+Treatment for atopic dermatitis involves a combination of good skin care, avoiding triggers, and medications.
+Moisturizers are one of the basic necessities for people with atopic dermatitis, regardless of the severity of their disease.
+Some of the anti-inflammatory medications available for treating atopic dermatitis also come in moisturizer formulations, which can help provide additional barrier repair and control itchiness.7

-Medications used in the treatment of AD include:
+Medications used in the treatment of atopic dermatitis include:

 - Topical corticosteroids, to reduce redness, inflammation, and itching